What You Need to Know About the National Day For Truth and Reconciliation?

-September 30 is considered the national day for truth and reconciliation.
-It was only in 2021 that the Canadian government officially recognized the plea that was put forward by the aboriginal peoples and their communities.
+One thing that everyone should know is that this day is popularly known as Orange Shirt Day.
+It is a statutory holiday in Canada to honour survivors of the Canadian Indian residential schools and also the victims and their families.
+And of course, the date- September 30 is considered the national day for truth and reconciliation.
+It was only in 2021 that the Canadian government officially recognized the plea that the Aboriginal peoples and their communities put forward.

 Living Conditions within the Schools

-Students attending the residential schools were often malnourished and were victims of brutal discipline policies which were not ethical in any other school system including the other Canadian school systems.
-These schools caused intergenerational harm impacts which can still be seen among the people from first nations.
+Actually, this was the major issue behind everything.
+There have been uncountable cases reported by the students who used to attend residential schools of abuse, both mental and physical, on the students by the school authorities, especially the teachers who often attacked the studentโs self-esteem.
+Students attending the residential schools were often malnourished and were victims of brutal discipline policies that were not ethical in any other school system, including the other Canadian school systems.
+These schools caused intergenerational harm impacts, which can still be seen among the people of First Nations.

 Corporal Punishment

-As cruel as it sounds corporal punishment is offered as the best answer to any student for an act of indiscipline according to the rules of the residential schools.
+As cruel as it sounds, corporal punishment is offered as the best answer to any student for an act of indiscipline according to the rules of the residential schools.
+The inhuman act was justified as the finest way to punish or deter runaways.
+This made it almost impossible for any student to leave the premises without the authoritiesโ permission.

 Death Rates

 The era of enlightenment came when numerous newspapers and publications wrote about the ill-treatment of students in residential schools.
-What left everyone in awe was the number of unmarked graves that were found in various residential schools remained a mystery and the fear that actual numbers will never be known because of unreliable record-keeping by the school’s officials.
+What left everyone in awe was the number of unmarked graves that were found in various residential schools remained a mystery and the fear that actual numbers would never be known because of unreliable record-keeping by the schoolโs officials.

-The truth and reconciliation commission stated that the policy of Indian affairs was to abstain from answering any of the demands for the dead bodies of the students by their families due to lack of funds and instead, cremated them within the burial sites of the school.
+The Truth and Reconciliation Commission stated that the policy of Indian affairs was to abstain from answering any of the demands for the dead bodies of the students by their families due to lack of funds and instead cremate them within the burial sites of the school.
 This made it even more difficult to identify the graves and students who lost their lives since they were buried in unnamed graves.

 Factual data: